When do you open?

 Do I need a ticket to enter the gardens?

 Yes, a ticket is required to access the gardens.
 Click on tickets tab in menu for current prices.

 NO, we don’t allow dogs or other pets in the gardens or on the property including the car parks (exception is a guide or registered assistant dog).
 Please leave your pet at home or in the care of a trusted person.

 Do I have to buy tickets online?

-We highly recommend visitors purchase tickets online before they come.This is to avoid disapointment as counter tickets may not be available when you arrive.
+No, however on busy weekends and public holidays we recommend visitors purchase tickets online before they come.This is to avoid disapointment as counter tickets may have sold out when you arrive.

 Do I need a ticket to access the café or kiosk?